cekington/ePass/README.md

 ### Parsing
 The Menhir parser is used to parse file input into ExternalSyntax.prog

+Possible errors:
-Possible errors: Parsing error
+- Parsing error
 ### Elaboration
 The recursive type declaration is eliminated by introducing internal type variables.

+Possible errors:
-Possible errors: Type variable undecleared
+- Type variable referred undeclared
+- `exec <proc>` where `<proc>` not declared
+- Choice type declaration has duplicated branches